Adjunct Professor of Behavioral and Social Sciences

 Mimiaga's PUBMED page & Google Scholar profile

 Research Funding as PI.
-Dr. Mimiaga is / has been the principal investigator (PI) of several federally funded research grants.
-These include 21 NIH-funded R- and U-level grants (7 R01s, 1 R56, 6 R34s, 4 R21s, 1 R03, and 2 U01s), two CDC-funded U01 grants, and greater than 35 additional research grants via MA and RI State Departments of Public Health; private foundations (e.g., amfAR); Center For AIDS Research (CFAR) sites at: a) Harvard, b) Brown/Lifespan & BU/Boston Medical Center, and c) UCLA; Harvard Catalyst Grant Program; The Watson Institute Grant Program at Brown; Brown Seed Award Program; The Reagan Institute of MGH, MIT and Harvard; NIH administrative and diversity supplements (8 total); and other university-supported funding opportunities.
-Dr. Mimiaga previously served as a standing member of the National Institutes of Health HIV/AIDS Intra- and Inter-personal Determinants and Behavioral Intervention (HIBI) Study Section and as a standing member of the Behavioral and Social Consequences of HIV/AIDS (BSCH) Study Section from 2012- 2019.
+Dr. Mimiaga is / has been the principal investigator (PI) of several federally-, state- and foundation-funded research grants.
+These include 21 National Institutes of Health (NIH)-funded R- and U-level grants (7 R01s, 1 R56, 6 R34s, 4 R21s, 1 R03, and 2 U01s), 2 Centers for Disease Control and Prevention (CDC)-funded U01 grants, 1 ATN and 1 HPTN NIH-supported network grants, and greater than 35 additional research grants via MA and RI State Departments of Public Health, private foundations (e.g., amfAR), the Center For AIDS Research (CFAR) at UCLA, Harvard and Brown, Harvard Catalyst Grant Program, The Watson Institute, Brown Seed Award Program, the Reagan Institute of MGH, MIT and Harvard, the James B. Pendleton Charitable Trust, NIH administrative and diversity supplements, and other university supported funding opportunities.

 Mimiaga's Active NIH Funded Grants as PI